larguncw/PyRoboCar/pages/section_2.md

   * **Install OpenCV and Related Libraries**
     - Enter the following command into the Pi terminal
       - (make sure the date time is correct first, before running the next command)
       - Due to the way that the site formats hyphens, when you see two dashes (- -), type two dashes without the space in the terminal.
-On the website, two dashes together without space (--) looks like a long singular dash instead of two seperate dashes
+On the website, two dashes together without space (--) looks like a long singular dash instead of two seperate dashes.
+The code with the awkward dashes will be highlighted.
       - sudo apt-get install libhdf5-dev -y && sudo apt-get install libhdf5-serial-dev -y && sudo apt-get install libatlas-base-dev -y && sudo apt-get install libjasper-dev -y && sudo apt-get install libqtgui4 -y && sudo apt-get install libqt4-test -y
       - ``pip3 install --upgrade setuptools``
       - pip3 install scikit-build